The Great American Bash (1995): Event

 The Fantastics were substitutes for the Rock 'n Roll Express, who failed to show, due to commitments with the National Wrestling Alliance and Smoky Mountain Wrestling.
 Scott D'Amore was mistakenly billed as Chris Kanyon in this match.
 After their match, Harlem Heat and Sister Sherri came out to confront Dick Slater and Bunkhouse Buck; Sherri punched Col. Robert Parker and challenged Slater and Buck to a match later that night.
 Dave Sullivan won a date with the Diamond Doll by defeating Diamond Dallas Page; had Page won he would've taken possession of Ralph, Sulivan's pet rabbit.
 Referee Nick Patrick disqualified Sgt.
 Craig Pittman when he refused to let go of the Code Red while Jim Duggan was holding onto the ropes.
 Pittman was originally supposed to face Marcus Alexander Bagwell, but Bagwell suffered an injury and Duggan was announced as his replacement.
-The match between Sting and Meng was originally scheduled as a semifinal match in the United States Championship Tournament started after Vader was stripped of the title.
+The match between Sting and Meng was originally scheduled as a semifinal match in the United States Championship Tournament started after Big Van Vader was stripped of the title.
 However, the other semifinal between Ric Flair and Randy Savage ended in a no-contest and both men were eliminated from the tournament.